xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SET.DIALOG.FOCUS**(**object\_id\_text**)

-Object\_id\_text    the name of the control or object as text to give the focus to, as in "Check box 4".
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;the name of the control or object as text to give the focus to, as in "Check box 4".

 **Related Function**

-SET.DIALOG.DEFAULT   Sets which button is automatically pressed (the default button) when the user presses ENTER
+SET.DIALOG.DEFAULT&nbsp;&nbsp;&nbsp;Sets which button is automatically pressed (the default button) when the user presses ENTER

 Return to [top](#Q)